oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - **Self-Issued OpenID Provider v2 (SIOP V2):** A standard that allows end-user to present self-attested or third party attested attributes when used with OpenID for Verifiable Credential protocols.
 The user scans a QR code presented by the relying party to initiate the flow.

 Cross-device protocols SHOULD not be used for same-device scenarios.
-If the Consumption Device and Authorization Device are the same device, protocols like OpenID Connect Core [@OpenID.Core] and OAuth 2.0 Authorization Code Grant as defined in {{RFC6749}} are more appropriate.
+If the Consumption Device and Authorization Device are the same device, protocols like OpenID Connect Core {{OpenID.Core}} and OAuth 2.0 Authorization Code Grant as defined in {{RFC6749}} are more appropriate.
 If a protocol supports both same-device and cross-device modes (e.g., {{OpenID.SIOPV2}}), the cross-device mode SHOULD not be used for same-device scenarios.
 An authorization server MAY choose to block cross-device protocols used in same-device scenarios if it detects that the same device is used.
 An authorization Server may use techniques such as device fingerprinting, network address or other techniques to detect if a cross-device protocol is being used on the same device.
 If an implementor decides to use a cross-device protocol or a protocol with a cross-device mode in a same-device scenario, the mitigations recommended in this document SHOULD be implemented to reduce the risks that the unauthenticated channel is exploited.

 # Mitigating Against Cross-Device Flow Attacks
 The unauthenticated channel between the Consumption Device and the Authorization Device allows attackers to change the context in which the authorization request is presented to the user.
 This shifts responsibility of authenticating the channel between the two devices to the end-user.
 End-users have "expertise elsewhere" and are typically not security experts and don't understand the protocols and systems they interact with.
 As a result, end-users are poorly equipped to authenticate the channel between the two devices.
 Mitigations should focus on: